r0gue-io/pop-cli/README.md

 > :information_source: We plan to automate this in the future.

-Deploy and instantiate the smart contract:
+Deploy and instantiate the Smart Contract:

 ```sh
 pop up contract -p ./my_contract --constructor new --args "false" --suri //Alice